swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-issuer.md

 ```

 <div class="notice--warning">
-  ⚙️ Please, store the value of "management_id" response field into shell variable CREDENTIAL_ID, as the value is required in the "Update Status" call.
+  ⚙️ Please, store the value of <code>"management_id"</code> response field into shell variable <code>CREDENTIAL_ID</code>, as the value is required in the "Update Status" call.
 </div>

-To check the result, create a deep-link QR code from the resulting `offer_deeplink`, which then can be scanned with the swiyu-Wallet app.
+To check the result, create a deep-link QR code from the resulting `offer_deeplink` field, which then can be scanned with the swiyu-Wallet app.

 ## Update status